Best Reflective Running Gear of 2025

 This headlamp stood out with its unique design, with a regular light source in the front and a flashing red light on the back.
 The dual lights help a runner be seen from multiple directions, keeping them visible to both oncoming traffic and cars coming from the rear.

-The headlamp is comfortable, easy to adjust, and will provide increased security while you are getting in the early morning miles on the trails or roads.
-With 500 lumens, you can see far in the darkest conditions.
+The headlamp is comfortable, easy to adjust, and provides increased security while running early morning miles on trails or roads.
+With 500 lumens, you can see far with it in the darkest conditions.
 This headlamp can run on a rechargeable lithium-ion battery or regular AAA batteries.
+You can check out other headlamp options in our best running headlamps guide.

 Shop the Black Diamond Sprinter 500 Headlamp